sinanozdemir/sinanozdemir.github.io/YoF.md

 It looks like fox user could run "/usr/sbin/shutdown" as root without any passwords:
 ![YoF FOX Sudo](yof-fox-sudo-l.png)

-We then transfer "/usr/sbin/shutdown" to my local Kali machine and inspected it with `strings shutdown`
+We then transfer "/usr/sbin/shutdown" to my local Kali machine and inspected it with `strings shutdown`:

 ![YoF Strings](yof-strings-shutdown.png)

 Next we copy "/bin/bash" to "/tmp"